caplogic/Mappedbus/README.md

 The message based sample can be run as follows:

-The MessageWriter will send a message PriceUpdate which contains three fields: source, price and quantity.
+The MessageWriter will send a message, PriceUpdate, which contains three fields: source, price and quantity.
 The first argument of the MessageWriter is used to populate the source.
-The MessageReader simply prints every message is receives.
+The MessageReader simply prints every message it receives.

 In the first terminal:
 ```